krazban/datasciencecoursera/gettingdata/README.md

 Only the base packages in R required to run this script.

-**Data input requirement** : Following zip file should exist in _data_ directory under current working directory or, presence of internet connection that the file could be downloaded by the script automatically. **Note:** zip file must not be decompressed.
+**Data input requirement** : As instructed by the assignment _"The code should have a file run_analysis.R in the main directory that can be run as long as the Samsung data is in your working directory"_.
+The assumption is that following zip file should exist in _data_ directory under current working directory or, presence of internet connection that the file could be downloaded by the script automatically.

+**Note:** zip file must not be decompressed.

 ```
 getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 ```
 This script will check for the existance of the _data_ directory under working directory and in the case of non-existance it will create one.
 The resultuing tidy dataset will be written in the _data_ directory under the name of __samsungtidyds.txt__ .

 Notes
 --------